Simple Greek Almond Cookie Recipe (Kourabiedes)

 • Traditionally, Greek almond cookies are shaped in an “S” shape, but you can shape them however you’d like!

-• You may need to add more flour to the mixture at the very end, depending on how well the cookies hold their shape.
+• Depending on how well the cookies hold their shape, you may need to add more flour to the mixture at the very end.

 What Are Kourabiedes Made Of?